grace-notes/website/contents/topics/claudius.md

 as by the influence of his wives and freedmen; for the most part acting in conformity to what their interests or fancies dictated.

-XXVI.
+## XXVI ##

 He was twice married at a very early age, first to Aemilia Lepida, the grand-daughter of Augustus, and afterwards to Livia Medullina, who had the cognomen of Camilla, and was descended from the old dictator Camillus.
 The former he divorced while still a virgin, because her parents had incurred the displeasure of Augustus; and he lost the latter by sickness on the day fixed for their nuptials.
 He next married Plautia